ngpfontaine/gfv/README.md

 ---

 ### Note
-- `#form-button-cover` covers and disables Gravity Forms' button.
-You will need to edit it's css to fit with the page.

 - GFV won't act if you don't have the classes added to the form fields.
 No need to remove the script if you don't want it to do anything.
+- Gravity forms ID's are used for targeting; at the moment this will only act on form #1.
+Need to code for all.

 ### Options
 You can customize some string vars that display to the user.
 They're at the top of `script.js`, you can guess by their names: